 William Clark (left); Meriwether Lewis (right).
 Photo Credits: Independence National Historical Park

-The national traveling exhibit "Lewis & Clark and the Indian Country" will be at Marquette University's John P. Raynor, S.J., Library from March 14 to April 27, 2012.
-Organized by the Newberry Library and the American Library Association's Public Programs Office, the exhibit tells the story of the historic 1804-1806 expedition from the point of view of the Indians who lived along the route.
-The exhibit draws upon original documents from the Newberry Library, Washington State Historical Society, Minnesota Historical Society, and other repositories.
+The national traveling exhibit "Lewis & Clark and the Indian Country" was hosted by Marquette University's John P. Raynor, S.J., Library from March 14 to April 27 of 2012.
+Organized by the Newberry Library and the American Library Association's Public Programs Office, the exhibit told the story of the historic 1804-1806 expedition from the point of view of the Indians who lived along the route.
+The exhibit drew upon original documents from the Newberry Library, Washington State Historical Society, Minnesota Historical Society, and other repositories.

 February 7.
 Brenda Child (University of Minnesota) "Holding Our World Together: Ojibwe Women and the Survival of Community."
 Raynor Library Conference Center

 March 29.
-Frederick E. Hoxie (University of Illinois) "Getting a Bicentennial Right: Who Cares?"
-This official kick-off lecture for the exhibit will be held in the Prucha Archives Reading Room (Raynor Library 3rd floor) and followed by a public reception for the traveling exhibit.
+Frederick E. Hoxie (University of Illinois) "Getting a Bicentennial Right: Who Cares?", the official kick-off lecture for the exhibit.

 April 25.
 Herman J. Viola (Curator Emeritus, Smithsonian Institution) "The View From the River Bank."
 Raynor Library Conference Center.